Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 # bookSearchExclude: false
 ---

+{{< katex display >}} {{</ katex >}}

 # NFT Manager Contract

-Obviously, we're not going to add NFT-related functionality to the pool contract–we need a separate contract that will merge NFT and concentrated liquidity.
+Obviously, we're not going to add NFT-related functionality to the pool contract–we need a separate contract that will merge NFTs and liquidity positions.
 Recall that, while working on our implementation, we built the `UniswapV3Manager` contract to facilitate interaction with pool contracts (to make some calculations simpler and to enable multi-pool swaps).
 This contract was a good demonstration of how core Uniswap contracts can be extended.
 And we're going to push this idea a little bit further.

 We'll need a manager contract that will implement the ERC721 standard and will manage liquidity positions.
-The contract will have the standard NFT-tokens logic (minting, burning, transferring, balances and ownership tracking, etc.) and will allow to provide and remove liquidity to pools.
-The contract will need to be the actual owner of liquidity in pools because we don't want to let users to add liquidity without minting a token and remove liquidity without burning one.
+The contract will have the standard NFT functionality (minting, burning, transferring, balances and ownership tracking, etc.) and will allow to provide and remove liquidity to pools.
+The contract will need to be the actual owner of liquidity in pools because we don't want to let users to add liquidity without minting a token and removing entire liquidity without burning one.
 We want every liquidity position to be linked to an NFT token, and we want to them to be synchronized.

 Let's see what functions we'll have in the new contract:
 1. since it'll be an NFT contract, it'll have all the ERC721 functions, including `tokenURI`, which returns the URI of